sergds/d1-riscv-arch-image-builder/README.md

 - Kernel is based on 5.18-rc1
 - WiFi driver fails to build (linking error :feelsbadman:)
 - Both kernel and U-Boot are using `nezha_defconfig` since i found them more reliable
-    - With the [licheerv_linux_defconfig](https://andreas.welcomes-you.com/media/files/licheerv_linux_defconfig) from [here](https://andreas.welcomes-you.com/boot-sw-debian-risc-v-lichee-rv/) the kernel failes to find the sd card (or its partitions? not sure what exactly goes wrong)
+    - With the [licheerv_linux_defconfig](https://andreas.welcomes-you.com/media/files/licheerv_linux_defconfig) from [here](https://andreas.welcomes-you.com/boot-sw-debian-risc-v-lichee-rv/) the kernel fails to find the sd card (or its partitions? not sure what exactly goes wrong)
 - HDMI is not working (at least on the one screen i've tested it)